1Ridwan/bandit-wargame-progress/bandit_progress.md

 ## Had no clue at first, i knew how to do this in python from previous experience
 ## decided to look at the helpful reading material and learn how to use the tr command

+## UPDATE
+## Went through the whole game again and realised i can use
+cat data.txt | tr 'A-Za-z' 'N-ZA-Mn-za-m'
+## instead, this is a better command as it can be used in a script
+## will always work even if the contents of data.txt change
+## doesnt require me to cat data.txt first to see the contents